tttor/ctrl-foundation/method/policy-based/actor-critic/acktr_wu_2017.md

     * This norm is independent of the model parameterization θ on the class of probability distributions, providing a more stable and effective update.
-    * However, since modern neural networks may contain millions of parameters, computing and storing the exact Fisher matrix and its inverse is impractical, so we have to resort to approximations.
+    * However, since modern neural networks may contain millions of parameters, computing and storing the **exact Fisher matrix and its inverse is impractical**
 * Natural gradient methods (cf standard gradients)
   * exact computation is intractable
     * because it requires inverting the Fisher information matrix.